kremerben/wasthatanearthquake/README.md

-Was that an earthquake?
+Was that an Earthquake?
 =

 *ReactJs* version of a simple website made a few years ago.

-Figures out where you are, either by permissioned access, or by your IP address.
+Figures out where you are, either by location access granted to the browser, or by your IP address.
 Then compares your location to data retrieved from the USGS.gov earthquake json feed: https://earthquake.usgs.gov.